rvandewater/recipys-paper/example/paper.md

 df_train = rec.prep()
 df_test = rec.bake(df_test)
 ```
+Note that we can also use the `bake` method on the training set to transform it again, e.g., to apply the same transformations to a new dataset.

 # Benchmarks
-Below we show benchmarks for ReciPys using both a Pandas and Polars backend.
-We compare the time taken to preprocess data using ReciPys with the time taken to preprocess data using Pandas and Polars directly.
+Below we show benchmarks for ReciPies using both a Pandas and Polars backend.
+We compare the time taken to preprocess data using ReciPies with the time taken to preprocess data using Pandas and Polars directly.
 The benchmarks show a mixed picture with the Pandas backend still outperforming Polars on some steps.
 Presumably this is due to some functionality not being natively available in Polars at the time of writing.
 The experiments have been performed with 5 seeds and the mean and standard deviation are reported.

 ![Duration for each step and data size.](images/duration_combined_plots.pdf)
 ![Memory usage for each step and data size.](images/memory_combined_plots.pdf)